-- Move ON/STOP switch to the ON position. - Pull choke/fast idle lever out to the full extent (to the FULL CHOKE position). - 3.
-Slowly press primer bulb 6 times. - Pull the starter rope sharply 5 times with your right hand.
+- Move ON/STOP switch to the ON position. - Pull choke/fast idle lever out to the full extent (to the FULL CHOKE position) - 3.
+Slowly press primer bulb 6 times. - 4.
+This unit has the Sim-pulTM starting system.
+You do not have to pull the starter rope handle sharply or briskly.
+Using your right hand, pull starter rope handle 5 times with a controlled and steady motion.
 Then, proceed to the next step.